 Do you have any New Year’s resolutions?
 These are very common in the UK, everyone starts the year with good intentions!
-I intend to continue to build content for our website this year, and we are looking to grow our staff team, offering a wider range of translation services to our growing range of clients.
-Have a great 2015.
+I intend to continue to build content for our website this year.
+We are also looking to grow our staff team.
+Offering a wider range of translation services to our growing range of clients.